Max17777/onlybundlr/README.md

 ```

 :::note
-When developing it's recommended you leave your follow fee set to 0, this way you can test following without having to have lots of faucet currency to pay follow fees.
+To pay follow fees while developing, you'll need testnet versions of the tokens supported.
+The recommended option is using wMATIC.
+First [request free MUMBAI MATIC](https://mumbaifaucet.com/) from the faucet, then [wrap it using the `deposit()` function of this contract.](https://mumbai.polygonscan.com/address/0x9c3c9283d3e44854697cd22d3faa240cfb032889#writeContract#F5).

+That said, to make things easiest, you can also leave the follow fee set to 0.
 :::

 Here's the full component code:
+File name: `components/ProfileSwitcher.js`

 ```js showLineNumbers
 import React, { useState, useEffect } from "react";